anyscale/runtime-benchmarks/tpch/README.md

 ### 📦 Dataset Details

-These tests were run on TPCH lineitem dataset.
+These tests were run on TPCH lineitem dataset on Ray 2.51.0 version.

 ### GKE Cluster Specs